-The purpose of every government is to provide public safety, public services, and an enhanced community environment for its citizens.
-The City continuously strives to provide the services required by citizens, business owners, and visitors.
+The primary purpose of government is to provide public safety, public services, and an enhanced community environment for its citizens.
+The City continuously strives to provide the services required by its residents, business owners, and visitors.

 The strategic plan continues to incorporate the discussion of internal and external factors that may impact the City over the next few years along with an assessment of the City's current situation.
 Council identified the following five goals for the City: